arc-instruments/arc2control/docs/api_modules.rst

                # artificial wait time
                time.sleep(1)

-           self.finished.emit()
+           self.operationFinished.emit()

 There are two particular points of note on the example above.
 First, the ``run`` function which implements the logic of the long running operation.
 This essentially does 10 subsequent readings on the first selected device with an 1 sec delay between them.
 Second it's the introduction of custom signals as class attributes.
 Signals are used to communicate the status of the background operation to the main UI.
 This is similar to built-in signals such as ``clicked``, ``triggered``, etc. that are exposed by regular UI components but they carry custom values instead.
 In order to pick up a new value from the background thread one needs to connect the signal to a python function.
 Let's update our ``onRunClicked`` function of ``TestModule`` to launch a measurement thread.
+Operations deriving from :class:`arc2control.modules.base.BaseOperation` always have the ``operationFinished`` signal pre-defined which is conventionally used to mark the end of the operation.
+You can see that we emitted ``operationFinished`` on the last line of the example above.

 .. code-block:: python
    :caption: Modified ``onRunClicked`` to launch and monitor a thread